ZupIT/beagle-docs/content/en/backend/get-started/installing-beagle.md

 ## Requirements

-Before you integrate Beagle to your application to run it on the backend, it's important to check out if you have installed all the current versions of the following programs:
+Before you integrate Beagle into your application to run it on the backend, check if you have already installed all the current versions of the following programs:

 - **JDK 8+ language \(Kotlin 1.3+ is recommended\)**
 - **Maven 3+**